ckcollab/chin-up/README.md

 **Output page**
 - A bunch of badass meters for each metric.
-- Graph view over time
+- Graph view of the last 30 days
 - A list of notes for that current month (useful for making monthly evaluations like how many times did I go in nature)

 **Input page**